 The clutch hydraulic system is a sealed maintenance-free system.
 In the event of leakage or other malfunction, the system must be replaced.

 Manual Transmission - If Equipped

 Use only manufacturer's recommended manual transmission fluid.
-Refer to "Fluids, Lubricants, and Genuine Parts" in this section for the correct fluid type.
+Refer to "Fluids, Lubricants, and Genuine Parts" in "Maintaining Your Vehicle" for further information.